The Guide to Becoming an Effective People Leader

 Building trust with employees is a critical factor in leadership and organizational success.
 When there is a significant level of trust in leadership, organizations are better able to move quickly, change as opportunities arise because employees trust the direction the organization is going.
 There is also an openness amongst employees that promotes knowledge sharing, collaboration, and working together to reach a common organizational goal.

-Clear, concise, and inspiring communication is a fundamental people management skill.
-However, most leaders are lacking in this area.
+Speaking with clarity, in a way that is concise and inspiring, is a fundamental people management skill.
+However, most leaders are lacking the communication skills to do so.
 It was found that 57% of employees report that they’re not given clear directions from their manager, and 69% of managers are not comfortable communicating with their employees.
 This is an issue.
 Like any skill, with practice and coaching, a leader can develop these much-needed skills.

 Sound Judgment and Decision Making